II - July 16–August 2, 2019

 Studio arts courses are offered in conjunction with Columbia University's School of the Arts.

-Through drawing, students explore various modes of looking at and interpreting the world.
-The course emphasizes drawing from observation and imagination as ways to learn traditional drawing techniques in order to foster creativity and personal interpretation.
-Course assignments stress observation while focusing on experiments with materials in order to find creative approaches to visual problem-solving.
+In this beginner-level class, students explore various modes of looking at and interpreting the world through drawing.
+The course emphasizes drawing from both observation and imagination as ways to learn traditional drawing techniques and foster creativity and personal interpretation.
+Course assignments stress observation while focusing on experiments with materials so as to find creative approaches to visual problem-solving.
 Assignments include exercises in composition, use of charcoal and pencil, graphic drawing techniques, wet media, color theory, and optical illusions.